davidkarolyi/tguard/README.md

 so it will implicitly infer it's type to be `any`.

-To be able to work with the response as a predefined `User` type, you should manually check if the response is indeed a valid `User`.
+To be able to work with the response as a predefined `User` type, you should manually check if the response is indeed a valid `User`, field by field, value by value.

+Here is an example for that:

 ```ts
 interface User {